pippowell/IANNwTFGr10/Homework/07/README.md

 : We use compile and fit methods to train the model for default 15 epochs and with 1e-2 learning rate.
 Corresponding plots are saved in the folder [plots](https://github.com/pippowell/IANNwTFGr10/tree/main/Homework/07/plots) in the same directory as this README.md.

 4. [load_model.py](https://github.com/pippowell/IANNwTFGr10/blob/main/Homework/07/load_model.py)
 : Script to load the trained model (my_model07).
-Model was trained for 15 Epochs and 0.001 learning rate.
+Model was trained for 15 Epochs and 0.01 as learning rate.